-If you have a child who has experienced early life trauma, or is experiencing anxiety or depression issues, Marie Sherwood, one of our recommended psychotherapists, is well trained in helping children (and parents) overcome these types of issues.
+If you have a child who has experienced early life trauma, or is experiencing anxiety or depression issues, Marie Filion, one of our recommended psychotherapists, is well trained in helping children (and parents) overcome these types of issues.
 Again, the sooner we get help, the better off we are.

 Below is a press release of a recent study that found a link between sexual assault and the development of mental health issues:

 Advertisement - Article Continues Below